 - Anti-Fraud and Anti-Corruption Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, and Arabic

-- Anti-Trafficking Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, Arabic, and Russian
+- Anti-Human Trafficking and Exploitation Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, Arabic, and Russian

-- Child Safeguarding Policy (also available in French, Spanish, and Arabic); supplemental guide available in English, French, Spanish, and Arabic
+- Child Safeguarding Policy (also available in French, Spanish, Arabic, and Russian); supplemental guide available in English, French, Spanish, and Arabic

 - Community Accountability Reporting Mechanism (CARM) policy; also available in Arabic, French, Russian, and Spanish